vrdn-23/vrdn-23/README.md

 ### Hi there 👋
-I'm currently a Machine Learning Engineer at Cisco.
+I'm currently a Senior Machine Learning Engineer at Cisco.
 I was previously a graduate student at LTI, CMU pursuing a Master's in NLP/ML/DL.

 <!--